Edit Blog Post

 Sitting at a sidewalk cafe, I watch as Orthodox Jews

 , arrayed in traditional wear, scurry through the throngs of people, not ever appearing to make eye contact with anyone.
 I did engage one Orthodox gentleman at a store but with a friendly smile he indicated that he only spoke Hebrew.
 It is an inkling of the tensions that exist here in Jerusalem.
 Soldiers are everywhere, sometimes as many as ten or more located on the corner just a few meters from our residence.
-Perhaps somewhat intimidating for some visitors but especially so for the people who live inside the old city, I believe, as
+Perhaps somewhat intimidating for some visitors but especially so for the people who live inside the old city,

 Walking the vicinity.
 Mount of Olives in the background